 If a member wishes to rescind a refund after their application has been received and before payment is processed, the request to nullify the refund must be made in writing.

-Once a refund check has been cashed, deposited, or rolled over, a member waives all rights to any future benefits including Old Plan memberships, New Plan membership, and GTLI coverage.
+Once a refund has been deposited or rolled over, a member waives all rights to any future benefits including Old Plan memberships, New Plan membership, and GTLI coverage.
 The exception is a Refund Buyback, in which a member can purchase refunded service after two years of consecutive service; however, the member would enter ERS membership in the plan tier in effect at the date of rehire.

 Termination and Peach State Reserves (PSR) Accounts

 This below information is for members who are leaving state employment.
 Members transferring between agencies are not eligible to take a payment from their PSR retirement account.